Writing Guidelines

 Abstract & Keywords:

-- Articles must include an abstract of a maximum of 100 words.
+- Articles must include an abstract, usually 25 words and a maximum of 50 words.

 - Abstract and keywords should be placed after the title, author, and affiliation and before the article text.